Moonsault: Springboard moonsault

 This is a move in which a wrestler springboards (bounces off ropes), then executes a backflip and lands on an opponent.
 This move is known as La Quebrada in lucha libre, sometimes shortened to simply Quebrada.
 A variation performed off the second rope from a running start, popularized by Chris Jericho, is known as the Lionsault.
+Ricochet would also use the move during his feud with Jericho and mockingly renamed it to the Ricosault.

-A variation of the springboard moonsault is the Arabian Press (or a seated springboard moonsault), which involves the performer's thighs both landing on a single top rope, and the performer then continues to use the impact of their thighs on the rope to flip themselves over, executing a moonsault onto a prone opponent.
-Sabu and Sami Zayn are best known to use this version as signature moves.
+A variation of the springboard moonsault is the Arabian Press (or a slingshot seated springboard moonsault), which involves the performer's thighs both landing on a single top rope, and the performer then continues to use the impact of their thighs on the rope to flip themselves over backwards, executing a moonsault onto a prone opponent.
+Sami Zayn, Rey Mysterio, and the late Sabu are best known to use this version as signature moves.
+This version has also been used to attack opponent standing outside of the ring onto floor (as a version of the move seen below).

 When a springboard moonsault is performed onto an opponent on the floor outside the ring, rather than one in the ring, it is called an Asai Moonsault.
 It is named after Yoshihiro Asai, also known by his ring name Último Dragón, who popularized the move.
 This can also be used as a setup for an inverted DDT, as popularized by AJ Styles.